Six months with the first semi-mainstream sex robot for men.

-I wanted to get an idea of what the motion would be like before actually dropping the loaded Launch onto my lap, so I synced it up to one of FeelMe.com’s freebies—a 12-minute two-girl, one guy POV named “Crazy Head”—just to watch the Launch do it’s thing.
+I wanted to get an idea of what the motion would be like before actually dropping the lubed-up and loaded Launch onto my lap, so I synced it up to one of FeelMe.com’s freebies—a 12-minute two-girl, one guy POV named “Crazy Head”—just to watch the Launch do it’s thing.
 The device lurched into action.
 It was bizarre at first—almost surreal and startling—to watch the thing just wake up and start thrusting quickly on its own, but as it began to move more unpredictably without my input—slowing down, coming to a short pause, ramping up, easing into to shorter strokes and then increasing the stroke length—I was starting to feel really excited by the idea of surrendering to whatever the Launch and video wanted to do to me.
 I was ready.

 I paused the video, did all the necessary lubing of myself and the Mini-Lotus sleeve, got it mounted (on me), positioned it just so, and restarted the video at the beginning.
 It was no surprise, having already seen the first few minutes of the video, that the movement was aggressive right out of the gate.
 I gripped the sides of the Launch, held on, and laughed because it would have never occurred to me to start off so fast on my own.
 I was having the distinct feeling of someone else making decisions about how to pleasure me, and it was a crazy feeling because nobody else was there.

-The movement syncing with the content is…okay.
+The accuracy of movement syncing with the content varies from video to video.

 I tried paying closer attention to the action on the screen relative to the movement of the Launch in order to get a feel for how well the Launch was keeping up.
 I learned that intentionally looking for flaws is a mistake because you will find them.
 Don’t expect the timing to be perfect—sometimes there’s a bit of a delay or a missed stroke here and there if you’re watching closely, and the quality of the syncing varies from one video to the next.
 Considering that the signal relay going on between the video server and the object stroking me is crossing continents, converting to bluetooth, flying through the air and causing a motor to move, it’s actually kind of remarkable that it’s as closely synced as it is.

 Better syncing is no doubt a goal for developers as the technology implementation matures, and better syncing is only going to make for a better experience.
 Objectively though, in the here and now, the movement is certainly better than I would be able to do if I was trying to follow a video with my hand.
-Also, the fact that the motion does not come from my own hand feels like fair compensation for flaws in the syncing to me.
+Also, the fact that the motion does not come from my own hand feels like fair compensation for sporadic flaws in the syncing.
 There’s only so much you can complain about when you are laying back and being sexually spoiled.
 Imperfect syncing or not, I was already having to play some mental games to keep from going over the falls after just a couple of minutes.